csobey/ionFR/README.md

 Name of the IONEX file needed.
 Note: the IONEX file should be from the same date specified above.
 Example: codg2930.11i; igsg1130.19i

-The python script ftpdownload.py allows you to download the correct IONEX file from the website.
+The python script url_download.py allows you to download the correct IONEX file from the website. ftpdownload.py no longer works because https://cddis.nasa.gov/ no longer allow anonymous ftp downloads.
+You have to create an account at https://urs.earthdata.nasa.gov/ and create a local .netrc file following instructions at https://cddis.nasa.gov/Data_and_Derived_Products/CreateNetrcFile.html
+The code should then work as follows:

-<code> ftpdownload.py -d DATE (format YYYY-MM-DD) -t IONEX_file_type (string e.g. igsg, codg, etc.) </code>
+<code> python url_download.py -d DATE (format YYYY-MM-DD) -t IONEX_file_type (string e.g. igsg, codg, etc.) </code>

-Example: <code> ftpdownload.py -d 2011-10-20 -t codg </code>
+Example: <code> url_download.py -d 2011-10-20 -t igsg </code>

 The IONEX files are downloaded as compressed .Z files.
 These can be unpacked using e.g. gunzip or other suitable command.
 Note that ionFR is compatible with IONEX files with 2-hr time resolution.
 CODE IONEX files (codg) have changed format and will not be immediately compatible with ionFR after ~2014.
+However, alternative files (igsg) remain compatible with ionFR.

 # ionFR Output
 A file called IonRM.txt will be created in the folder where you ran the test.
 This file contains